 Translation: Doomsday talk by most Italians when discussing the state of dining affairs in their historical center (the way we refer to downtown) and projecting pessimism about eating well or that there’s nothing left but tourist traps.

-These places are expensive, stuffed to the brim with dont’s 2,3,4 and 5 on this list and designed for the tourist who is too tired or too lazy to wander down an alleyway looking for a hidden cafe or something a little more off the beaten track.
+These places serve overpriced dishes considering the quality, stuffed to the brim with dont’s 2,3,4 and 5 on this list and designed for the tourist who is too tired (or hangry) to wander down an alleyway looking for a hidden gem or something a little more off the beaten track.

 More often than note, these sandwich boards are in high traffic tourist areas advertising fixed menus.